Do Dogs Need Multivitamins?

 Non-Essential Vitamins for Dogs

-The vitamins below are synthesized on their own within your dog's body, so they're not an essential part of their diet.
-Still, supplementing these vitamins can support dogs with health issues or provide an overall boost.
+The vitamins below are synthesized within your dog's body, so they are not essential dietary components.
+Still, supplementing them may support dogs with health issues or provide a general wellness boost.

-• Vitamin C: May support the immune system and reduce inflammation, especially for older dogs.
+• Vitamin C: May support the immune system and reduce inflammation.

 • Choline: Supports liver health, brain function, and the nervous system.